hrugani/myhtml2pdf/README.md

 represents the date/time when the new log file was created.

 The system also allows up to 20 old log files (the zipped ones).
-Finally, old log files the have more than 90 days age also will be deleted.
+Finally, old log files that have more than 90 days age also will be deleted.

 ## Additional Summary Logging Section:

-We can get an additional summary login file that capture all info that the system sends to the consule.
+We can get an additional summary login file that capture all info that the system sends to the console.
 A Summary of all http request the receives.
 This infomation we have in more detaled way in the main log file **mypdfservices_debug.log**.
-The name of this second log file the user that starts the service can decide in the command line used to start the service using redirecting from the commandline shell. (>).
+The name of this second log file, the user can specify at start time using redirecting (from the commandline shell) (>).

 Ex: command line exemple for windows mypdfservices.exe > mysummary.log

-In this example, the name of the sumamary logging file will be mysummary.log and it will be located in the sam folder the command line have been executed.
+In this example, the name of the summary logging file will be mysummary.log and it will be located in the same folder the command line have been executed.

 Obs:
 Using the command line also is possible to change the TCP port